STS-97

 STS-97 was a Space Shuttle mission to the International Space Station (ISS) flown by Space Shuttle Endeavour.
+The mission launched from Kennedy Space Center, Florida on 1 December 2000, and was the 15th flight of Endeavour and the 101st Space Shuttle mission.
 The crew installed the first set of solar arrays to the ISS, prepared a docking port for arrival of the Destiny Laboratory Module, and delivered supplies for the station's crew.
 It was the last human spaceflight of the 20th century.